marco262/my_wiki/data/onednd/subclass/thief.md

 You have trained to reach especially hard-to- reach places, granting you these benefits:

-**Climber.** You gain a Climb Speed equal to your Speed.
+**Climber.** You gain a [[glossary:Climb Speed]] equal to your Speed.
 On your turn, you can move on a ceiling without making an ability check, provided there is at least one handhold during the move, but you fall if you end the turn there without a handhold.
 **Jumper.** Your jump distance is determined by your Dexterity rather than your Strength.

 ### 9th Level: Supreme Sneak

 You gain the following Cunning Strike option.

-***Stealth Attack (Cost: 1d6).*** If you have the Hide action's Invisible condition, this attack doesn't end that condition on you if you end the turn behind Three-Quarters Cover or Total Cover.
+***Stealth Attack (Cost: 1d6).*** If you have the [[glossary:Hide]] action's [[glossary:Invisible]] condition, this attack doesn't end that condition on you if you end the turn behind Three-Quarters Cover or Total Cover.

 ### 13th Level: Use Magic Device